maeismaeis/maeismaeis.github.io/index.md

 ### Important Dates

 1. **Paper Submission Deadline:** August 9th, 2024
-   - This allows three months before the workshop for review and preparations.

 2. **Notification of Acceptance:** September 9th, 2024
-   - Provides a month for reviews and decisions.

 3. **Camera-Ready Submission Deadline:** October 9th, 2024
-   - Allows one month for final revisions and to prepare the presentations.

 ### Important Notes